Heat Pump (Hybrid Electric), Installed

 How much does a heat pump water heater cost installed?

-A heat pump water heater installed costs $1,700 to $4,500 in 2026 before tax credits.
+A heat pump water heater installed costs $1,700 to $4,500 in 2026.
 The unit itself runs $1,200 to $3,000, install is $500 to $1,500.
-After the federal Section 25C tax credit (up to $2,000 for qualifying units), net cost can land $1,200 to $2,500, comparable to a standard electric tank install.
+The federal Section 25C credit ended December 31, 2025, so 2026 installs pay sticker minus any state, utility, or IRA point-of-sale rebates, which can still take $500 to $2,500 off for eligible households.

 Where can I install a heat pump water heater?